-Move, Breathe, and Get Strong and Calm at Home with Online Classes
+Move, Breathe, Get Strong and Stay Calm at Home

-For $10/month, become a patron and get access to all of Robin’s recorded live-streamed classes, plus other videos and online programs as they are released on Robin’s Patreon class library.
+Get access to all of Robin’s recorded classes, plus other videos and online programs as they are released on Robin’s Patreon class library.
 Check out the details below, and click on any image to go to that class on Patreon.
 Joining is just $10-20/month on a sliding scale.
 ENJOY this!!

 Yoga is about balancing effort and ease, just like life.
 In this class, we start with a restorative Supported Fish to open the chest and relax the shoulders, and then we move into some excellent strengthening work for the shoulders.
 Once we move through the effortful section, we flow and breathe, looking for ease in the postures.
 We end with Gomukhasana (Cow Faced Pose), a seated hip opener and shoulder stretch, and then Bridge, a Reclined Twist, and of course, Savasana.
 A bolster or pillow, a blanket or towel, and 2 blocks will be helpful for this practice.
 Enjoy!